 - 1. Preservation of the historic campus, including buildings and landscape - 2.
 Provision of other key open spaces on the site - 3.
 Streetscape guidelines for new construction to encourage pedestrian and retail activity - 4.
 Building height, number of stories and massing for new construction - 5.
 Discussion of appropriate uses - 6.
-Discussion of the appropriate amount of parking on site - 7.
-Sustainability goals for the site - 8.
+Discussion of the appropriate amount of parking on site

+- 7. Sustainability goals for the site - 8.
 Changes to the Comprehensive Plan's Future Land Use Map

-The changes to the Comprehensive Plan's Future Land Use Map (FLUM) followed the symbology protocol for that map and recommend several different designations reflecting the outcome of the planning processes.
-The designations seek to create a mix of uses and a density on the site that can be accommodated by the transportation network.
-The proposed total floor area, including existing and proposed buildings, is approximately 3.1 million square feet, one million less than exists currently.
-The Future Land Use Map would also help preserve the historic landscapes of the campus, which were intended to provide a peaceful atmosphere for those recuperating at the hospital, as well as green spaces along Georgia Avenue that could serve as parks or plazas for the neighborhood.
-Please see below for the Future Land Use Map approved with the SAP.
+Future Land Use Map Designations From the Council Approved Small Area Plan LEGEND GERANIUM ST NW CLD, RMOD CMED, RMED CMOD, RMED CMOD, RMOD CMOD, RMOD, INST RMOD PROS, RMED ELDER ST NW CMOD, PROS, RMED FED INST PROS DAHLIA ST NW RMED RMOD RLD PROS BUTTERN WHITTIER PL NW WHITTIER PL NW WHITTIER VENA transportation network.
+The proposed total floor area, including remaining existing and proposed new buildings, is approximately 3.1 million square feet, one million less than exists currently.
+The Future Land Use Map would also help preserve the historic landscapes of the campus, which were intended to provide a peaceful atmosphere for those recuperating at the hospital, as well as preserve green spaces along Georgia Avenue that could serve as parks or plazas for the neighborhood.
+Please see the previous page for the Future Land Use Map approved with the SAP.